top of page

 The Dump

-cardboard and paper, plastic bags, faeces, bits of metal, even the occasional dead and decaying mammal.
-The car is parked on a spot known to the local police as ‘the condom car park’.
-Aribo hill is a dump; but tonight, in the blackness, none of the detritus of human infestation is visible and so long as one doesn’t look too closely at the ground it is a place as beautiful as any on earth.
+It is quiet.
+There are no lovers, losers, or dealers at three o’clock on a Wednesday morning, just an old Toyota pickup parked on the edge of a precipitous drop.
+In daylight, one can see that the steep hill is littered with rubbish – broken appliances, cardboard and paper, plastic bags, faeces, bits of metal, even dead and decaying animals.
+At the top, the hill is sixty metres wide, and the precise section the car is parked on, which backs onto a line of trees, is known as Condom Car Park.
+Even the dog knows that Aribo Hill is a dump, but at three am in the dark, none of the detritus of human infestation is visible, and so long as one doesn’t look too closely at the ground, it is a place as beautiful as any on earth.

 The car squeaks as it shifts on its suspension.
-The wild dog that had been approaching, sniffing nervously, tucks its tail between its scrawny legs and scuttles away.
+The dog tucks its tail between its scrawny legs and runs off to hide behind the trees.
 There are people here after all.
-Two men sit inside…
+Two men are sitting in the front, doing nothing, and the dog’s instincts tell it these are bad people, and it must stay away from them.

-Olu felt an urgent need to know how much time he had left to wallow in the beauty of the night.
-It made him reckless.
+Olu suddenly felt an urgent need to know how much time he had left to wallow in the majesty of the night.
+The desire to prolong the idyllic night, coupled with the beers he’d consumed to numb his conscience, made him reckless.

 Akin misunderstood.